distillpub/post--multimodal/src/paper.md

 [for nick: do conditional probabilities for one of the neurons]

-## Miscellaneous Neurons (Interesting Neurons)
+## Miscellaneous Neurons

-<b>Person Detectors:</b>

-<b>Regional Neurons:</b>

-<b>Emotion neurons:</b>

-Person trait neurons.
-These neurons detect gender presentation<d-footnote>By this, we mean that it both responds to people presenting as this gender, as well as concepts associated with that gender.</d-footnote> and age, and also facial features like moustaches.
+**Person trait neurons.** These neurons detect gender presentation<d-footnote>By this, we mean that it both responds to people presenting as this gender, as well as concepts associated with that gender.</d-footnote> and age, as well as facial features like moustaches.
 (Ethnicity tends to be represented by regional neurons.)

+[diagram]

+**Image type neurons.** These neurons detect different ways an image might be drawn, rendered, or photographed.

+[diagram]

 Image types can be quite rich.
 To provide some more specific examples, RN101 distinguishes among these three different types of medical content.
 Although they share an underlying topic (medicine and physiology), nonetheless these three different image types each get their own dedicated neuron!